Suzy Mandel

-Suzy Mandel (born 6 March 1953) is a former actress and model best known for her roles in such mid-1970s British sex comedies as Intimate Games (1976), Confessions of a Driving Instructor (1976), Come Play with Me (1977), The Playbirds (1978), and Adventures of a Plumber's Mate (1978), and for her appearances on The Benny Hill Show.
+Jacqueline Ann Elaine Jefcoate (born 6 March 1953), better known as Suzy Mandel, is a British former actress and model best known for her roles in such mid-1970s British sex comedies as Intimate Games (1976), Confessions of a Driving Instructor (1976), Come Play with Me (1977), The Playbirds (1978), and Adventures of a Plumber's Mate (1978), and for her appearances on The Benny Hill Show.

 Early life

 Born in London, Mandel grew up on the Isle of Sheppey, Kent and later in Essex at Epping, Woodford and Buckhurst Hill.
 She was partly raised by her grandparents "who owned bars and clubs and holidays camps".

 Beginning at age 13, she attended London Academy of Modeling in London.

 Career

 Early years

 She began her career as a coat model but was also a catwalk model and later a photographic model.
 Later, she modelled lingerie and was a contestant on Miss TV Times (broadcast on UK television on 14 June 1974 and presented by Hughie Green).